 Before I go into my opinions on this I should perhaps back up a bit and look at the reasons why anyone might want to ventilate their shed and the options that are available.

 The main reason that a shed heats up in the summer is due to the sun shining directly onto the roof.
 Because the roof is pointing almost directly at the sun it absorbs significantly more energy than the walls.
 This build-up of heat can make it uncomfortably hot in the shed for humans or animals and in the extreme can warp timber or melt plastic components.

-In the winter dampness is more of a problem.
+In the winter moist air is more of a problem.
 Stale damp uncirculated air allows fungal spores to grow causing potential problems in a storage shed such as mildew damage to household items.
 In extreme cases rotting of timbers exposed to long-term condensation can occur.
 Ensuring a supply of plenty of fresh air is a practical way to avoid this problem.

 Dampness from the natural moisture content in the air is one element that can be magnified when humans or animals are occupying the shed.
 Due to the moisture added to the air from their breath and activity.